hakonrossebo/elm-packagehelper/DeploySteps.md

 Clone the project
 Navigate to ./PackagesCache
-Ensure dotnet core is installed with dotnet --version - needs 2.1.403 Ensure that the cache directory is populated with content of zip
+Ensure dotnet core is installed with dotnet --version - needs 2.1.403

+Ensure that the cache directory is populated with content of zip.
+See Cache readme and bash scripts.

 Run: dotnet run
 When all updated packages are downloaded, Elm files are generated Verify that the ElmDocs files have been generated